dongmouren0/dongmouren.github.io/teaching/113win15/index.md

 1. Look up the Petersen graph (on the internet or elsewhere) and draw it.
 Given that the shortest-length cycle in this graph has length 5, prove that this graph is non-planar.
 1. Exercise 14.10 (Hint: Try to draw $K_5$ on a torus without any crossing edges.)
 1. Exercise 14.16

+#### Midterm 2 Practice
+1. Read Chapters 12, 13, and 14.
+1. Exercise 12.1
+1. List all permutations of $\{1,2,3,4\}$ that take no element to its starting position.
+Use cycle notation.
+1. Exercise 13.6.
+1. Exercise 13.12
+1. Consider the following convex polyhedron: it has four faces that are regular hexagons, and four faces that are equilateral triangles.
+How many vertices, edges, and faces must it have?
+1. What is the smallest number of colours needed to give a vertex colouring of the Petersen graph?
+Try this yourself before looking up the answer!
+1. Exercise 14.9
+1. Exercise 14.20
+1. Suppose that $G$ and $H$ are two graphs such that $\overline{G}$ and $\overline{H}$ are isomorphic.
+Must $G$ and $H$ be isomorphic?

 ----
 ### Older announcements